Ted Stevens Anchorage International Airport

 Ted Stevens Anchorage International Airport is the primary airport serving the US state of Alaska, located 5 mi southwest of downtown Anchorage.
 The airport is named for Ted Stevens (1923–2010), who served as a senator of Alaska from 1968 to 2009.
 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a medium-hub primary commercial service facility.
+It is a major cargo hub for trans-Pacific traffic, ranking as one of the world's busiest airports by cargo traffic.

 History

 Built in 1951, the airport was served in the 1950s by Alaska Airlines, Northwest Orient, Pacific Northern Airlines and Reeve Aleutian Airways, using aircraft ranging from Douglas DC-3s to Boeing 377s, and was also a refuelling stop for Canadian Pacific Air Lines service to the Far East (one such aircraft being involved in a 1951 disappearance).
 From 1955 to 2011, the eastern end of the airport's southernmost runway connected to the Kulis Air National Guard Base.

 By the mid-1980s the airport's nickname was "Crossroads of the World".
 Anchorage was a common stopover for passengers flying between Europe and East Asia, because airspace in China, the Soviet Union and Eastern Bloc countries was off-limits and because the first generation of jets and widebody airliners did not have the range to fly non-stop across the Pacific Ocean.
 Carriers using Anchorage for this purpose included: